Top 30 Guyanese Foods To Try Out (With Pictures!)

 After the abolishment of slavery, indentured immigrants from India, China, and Portugal were shipped in, bringing with them their native dishes.
 The country’s first people, the Amerindians, also played a part in developing this unique cuisine.
 Together, this land of six races brings to the world food like no other nation on earth.

-Let us jump right into the most delicious dishes you must try in Guyana.
+Let us jump right into the most delicious Guyanese dishes you must try on your next visit to Guyana.